-Producing large batches of items as quickly as possible, based on expected demand, after which those items are moved to the next process downstream or stored, regardless of the production rate of the next process.
-Such a system makes it virtually impossible to achieve the smooth flow of work between one process and another that characterizes Lean manufacturing.
+Producing large batches of items as quickly as possible, based on expected demand, after which those items are passed to the next process downstream or stored, regardless of the production rate of the next process.
+Such a system makes it virtually impossible to achieve the smooth flow of work between one process and another that characterizes Lean production.

 A visual decision-making process for cross-functional product project teams that ensures common understanding of customer needs (the "voice of the customer") and team-wide consensus on the final technical specifications the product must possess to meet those customer needs.

 QFD integrates the perspectives of team members from different disciplines, ensures that their efforts are focused on finding consistent solutions with measurable performance targets for the product, and implements these decisions at every level.
 Using QFD prevents costly duplication of effort as projects approach their launch.